 There are two major differences between Engage and Context Data.

-First, Context Data has a limit on how much data can be processed.
+1. Context Data has a limit on how much data can be processed.
 It is recommended that the information processed by Context Data be limited to 5MB of data.

 |While there is a limit of data with Context Data, it is rare for that limit to be a problem.|

 Engage does not have a limit for the amount of data it can process.

 2. When Context Data is processed and used when an email is sent out, similar to Recipient Data.
 Engage is commonly used with MessageGears partner MoveableInk for open-time rendering.

 |For more information on open-time rendering, read this article.|

 Context Data is often used when accessing information that is not customer specific.
 Commonly, the information that Context Data accesses is fairly static.
 Below are two common uses of Context Data in email contacts: